simwrapper/simwrapper.github.io/docs/conversion-scripts.md

 title: Conversion Scripts
 ---

-_For getting MATSim outputs into aftersim_
+_For getting MATSim outputs into SimWrapper_

 In general, most MATSim outputs are too big and use unwieldy formats.
 The scripts below can help convert some MATSim outputs into smaller, more internet-friendly formats.